Aviation

 Career outcomes

-Work in emergency services, join the Royal Flying Doctors Service or take on the role of first officer in a major airline.
-You’ll learn the skills and knowledge required to work across a variety of sectors in the aviation industry, courtesy of an internationally recognised team of instructors.
+Work in airline or airport management or join the Royal Flying Doctors Service or take on the role of first officer in a major airline.
+You’ll learn the skills and knowledge required to work across a variety of sectors in the aviation industry,

 Industry connections